 Recent engagements have included her debut in Italy, in the roles of Amelia Grimaldi (Simon Boccanegra) at the Petruzelli Teatro di Bari and in the title role of Aida (Aida) at the Teatro G. Verdi di Busseto, during the Verdi Festival.

-In 2020 Natalie will be debuting Odabella (Attila) and Rachel (La Juive) with Opera Australia and she will once again be performing the title role of Aida, for Opera Australia, with Opera Queensland.
+In 2020 Natalie debuted Odabella (Attila) with Opera Australia and she will once again be performing the title role of Aida, for Opera Australia, with Opera Queensland.